JoshuaBillson/PiDroneServer/README.md

 # Controlling Your Robot
 ![view](https://live.staticflickr.com/65535/50279435477_923eba405f_b.jpg)
-Below the video feed, you will see four button labled "Left", "Forward", "Reverse", "Right".
-Press a button to post the corresponding direction to
+Below the video feed you will see four directional buttons.
+Press a button to post the corresponding direction to [robot_twist](#Topics).
-[robot_twist](#Topics).
 Press the same button again to stop.
 For example, if you pressed "Left", "Forward", "Forward" in that order, you would turn left, then drive forward, then stop.